This post contains affiliate links for your convenience. View our full disclosure policy here.

-I wrote the sight words we will be learning on the leaves, and put them all up on the tree.
-As a class, we will sing our fall chant (info below) and read words as we take leaves off the tree!
+I wrote the sight words we will be learning on the leaves and put them all up on the tree.
+As a class, we will sing our favorite fall chant and read the words as we take leaves off the tree!

 Winter will be here before we know it!
-It will be time for different words, and a different theme!
-I cut out “snow” by cutting a long strip of the Kunin Eco-fiPlus™ Premiumfelt in white.
+It will be time for different words and a different theme.
+I cut out “snow” by cutting a long strip of white felt.
 I used a pattern to cut out winter hats.

 Same as for fall, I wrote the sight words we will be learning on the hats, and this time, we will do our winter sight word chant!

 Finally, springtime!
 For this sight word game, I made a flower garden!
 I cut a strip of green, then snipped it up a bit to make the grass.
 I used a pattern to make flowers and wrote on the sight words.

 When spring is here, we will (you guessed it!) do our spring sight word chant and read the flowers!